ls-rcr/rules/english.md

          4. Entering the menu (Esc) or minimizing the game to evade a player allowed to kill you per rule 2.1.1.
          5. Warping through solid objects to evade a player allowed to kill you or to access an otherwise inaccessible area by entering the passenger seat of vehicles ("G" abuse).
          6. Refilling your armor more than once from weapon checkpoints in the middle of a fight.
+         7. C-Bugging to generate a faster reload time by circumventing the reloading animation.
       5. **Place random hits**.
 Valid hit reasons include hitting a player within five (5) minutes of any of the following actions being taken:
          1. For successfully or unsuccessfully committing a "hostile action" against you as defined in rule 2.1.2.2.
          2. For arresting or fining you.